algo-matchfund/grants-backend/README.md

 You may have to accept certs for all three of the URLs above.

+## Keycloak Key Configuration
+Keycloak tokens are verified by checking if they are unexpired and if they were signed by the keycloak server.
+The public key of the keycloak server must be added to the configuration file in PEM format.

+The public key for the keycloak server can be obtained by visiting `http://localhost:8080/auth/realms/grants`.

+It must then be placed in `ci/config.yml` in the following format: `"-----BEGIN PUBLIC KEY-----\n<public key>\n-----END PUBLIC KEY-----"`.

 ## Updating smart contract
 `approval.teal` and `clear.teal` in the root directory are the smart contract programs.
 To update them: